The Mathieu conjecture for $SU(2)$ reduced to an abelian conjecture

 \section{Introduction}

-O.\ Mathieu conjectured \cite{mathieu} that for complex valued regular (=finite type) functions $f,g$ on any connected compact Lie group with Haar integral $\int$, the vanishing of $\int f^P$ for all positive integers $P$ implies $\int f^P g =0$ for all large enough $P$.
-He then proved that this conjecture implies O.-H.\ Keller's notorious Jacobian conjecture.\footnote{For lack of a better concise name, we will follow \cite{FPYZ} in calling integrals like $\int f^Pg$ `moments', since they generalize classical moments of the form $\int_a^b x^n f(x)dx$.}
+O.\ Mathieu conjectured \cite{mathieu} that for complex valued regular (=finite type) functions $f,g$ on any connected compact Lie group with normalized Haar integral $\int$, the vanishing of $\int f^n$ for all positive integers $n$ implies $\int f^n g =0$ for all large enough $n$.
+He then proved that this conjecture implies O.-H.\ Keller's notorious Jacobian conjecture.\footnote{For lack of a better concise name, we will follow \cite{FPYZ} in calling integrals like $\int f^ng$ `moments', since they generalize classical moments of the form $\int_a^b x^n f(x)dx$.}

-By adapting techniques of Dings and Koelink \cite{dings} we reduce the Mathieu conjecture for $SU(2)$ to a conjecture of more abelian nature about moments of Laurent polynomials in two variables with single variable polynomial coefficients.
-Generalized further in the natural fashion, this `$xz$-conjecture' says that if $f(x,z)=\sum_{\bf m}c_{\bf m}(x) z^{\bf m}$ is a Laurent polynomial in several $z$-variables with polynomial coefficients $c_{\bf m}$ in several $x$-variables satisfying $\int f^P=0$ for all positive integer $P$, where $z$ is integrated over the torus and $x$ over a cube, then $\bf 0$ is not in the convex hull of the set of multi-indices $\bf m$ for which $c_{\bf m}\neq 0$.
-We also show that our $xz$-conjecture implies a `Mathieu $xz$-conjecture'.
+Motivated by work of Dings and Koelink \cite{dings} we reduce the Mathieu conjecture for $SU(2)$ to a conjecture of a more abelian nature about moments of Laurent polynomials in two variables with single variable polynomial coefficients.
+Generalized further in the natural fashion, this `$xz$-conjecture' says that if $f(x,z)=\sum_{\bf m}c_{\bf m}(x) z^{\bf m}$ is a Laurent polynomial in several $z$-variables with polynomial coefficients $c_{\bf m}$ in several $x$-variables satisfying $\int f^n=0$ for all positive integer $n$, where $z$ is integrated over the torus and $x$ over a cube, then $\bf 0$ is not in the convex hull of the set of multi-indices $\bf m$ for which $c_{\bf m}\neq 0$.

-In the absence of $x$-variables, our conjecture reduces to a result proven by Duistermaat and van der Kallen \cite{dvdk} as part of their proof of the the Mathieu conjecture in the abelian case.
+In the absence of $x$-variables, our conjecture reduces to a result proven by Duistermaat and van der Kallen \cite{dvdk} as part of their proof of the Mathieu conjecture in the abelian case.
 On the other hand, the $xz$-conjecture with one $x$ variable and no $z$'s is known to hold, see \cite{MT} and references therein.
 For the moment, the $xz$-conjecture remains open already for one $z$ and one $x$.
-Towards the end of this paper we explain that the natural inductive approach to proving it in this case fails due to the `worm problem'.
-Here we also include a trivial generalization of the approach of Dings and Koelink to any connected compact Lie group, and for readability we have included an appendix with proof of a perhaps not so familiar formula for the Haar integral on $SU(2)$ that we need.
+Towards the end of this paper we explain that the natural inductive approach to proving it in this case fails due to the topological `worm problem'.
+We also include a trivial generalization of the approach of Dings and Koelink to any connected compact Lie group.